sourcegraph/handbook/content/marketing/product-marketing/marketing_launch_tiers.md

 ## Product management procedures

-The product management team has documentation on how their communication works for pre-release (beta/experimental) and L1 features in the [product management handbook](../../product/product_management/rollout_process.md#communication) that is good to be aware of.
+The product management team has documentation on how  communication works for pre-release (beta/experimental) and L1 features in the [product management handbook](../../product/product_management/rollout_process.md#communication).

 There is also documentation available on the [meaning of the beta and experimental pre-release labels](../../product/beta_and_experimental_feature_labels.md).